ZupIT/beagle-docs/content/en/web/angular/using-beagle.md

 ![](/shared/image%20%2896%29.png)

 {{% alert color="success" %}}
 Congrats!
-You have finished your first Beagle Screen!
+You have created your first Beagle Screen!
 {{% /alert %}}